null

 How to Install: A Step-by-Step Guide

-Rotate the locking nut counter-clockwise (backwards) towards the center of the fitting body.
-This exposes the sharp barb.
-Do not remove the nut completely.
+Rotate the locking nut counter-clockwise (backwards) toward the threaded end to expose the tape barb.
+Do not remove the nut.

-Twist the locking nut clockwise (outward) so it travels over the tape.
-Tighten firmly by hand.
-The nut compresses the tape against the barb, creating a permanent seal.
+Twist the locking nut clockwise (forward) over the tape.
+This compresses the tape against the barb for a leak-proof seal.

 ✔ Compatibility Check